 |How much will it cost?

 LINK427 signed a $616-million fixed-price contract with Ontario.
 The contract is based on a Design-Build-Finance-Maintain (DBFM) model with a 30-year maintenance concession period.

 |How many jobs will this project create?
 Will local contractors be used?

-Approximately 1,000 individuals will be working on this project on an annual basis during construction.
+Approximately 1,000 jobs will be created as a result of the project.
 The majority of work is being carried out by companies with main offices located in the GTA.